GoPro stock seen staying grounded until drones take flight

-(Reuters) - GoPro Inc’s disappointing fourth-quarter revenue forecast showed that its action cameras are losing traction with customers, with analysts expecting the company’s fortunes to turn only after a successful launch of commercial drones.
+Jan 14 (Reuters) - Gopro Inc’s disappointing fourth-quarter revenue forecast showed that its action cameras are losing traction with customers, with analysts expecting the company’s fortunes to turn only after a successful launch of commercial drones.

-The wearable camera maker said on Wednesday it expected revenue of about $435 million for the fourth quarter, well below the average analyst estimate of $511.9 million.
+The wearable camera maker said on Wednesday it expects revenue of about $435 million for the fourth quarter, well below the average analyst estimate of $511.9 million.

 Wall Street’s reaction was severe - JMP Securities slashed its price target on the stock to $21 from $90, while J.P.
 Morgan halved its target to $21 from $42.